-Figure 14: Audit of financial statements and assurance of non-financial information in an annual report
+Illustrative diagram of interaction between audit of financial statements and assurance of non-financial information

-- 4.15 Assuming that information users, such as investors, comprehensively use both financial and non-financial information in combination, it is desirable that assurance engagements are also undertaken with respect to non-financial information contained in the same annual report as the audited financial statements.
-We need to discuss whether it is possible to perform voluntary assurance engagements for non-financial information disclosed in mandatory disclosure documents, and if it is possible, the scope of assurance and how the assurance report should be prepared. - 4.16 Non-financial information includes past and future information and narrative and numerical information (see Figure 15).
+- 4.20 Non-financial information includes both past and future information and narrative and numerical information (see Figure 18).
 Among such information, there is a heightened need for assurance over past numerical information, such as historical KPIs.
-Therefore, we believe that development of reporting standards for recognition, measurement and presentation (standards essential to perform assurance engagements; see Topic 2) may increase the feasibility of the assurance.
-In the meantime, investors have great interest in information such as the preparation process of corporate disclosure documents, including materiality determination (see Topic 3-2), as well as in information on the operation of corporate governance, including details of the board of directors' meetings held and their agenda items.
-Hence, if a framework is developed to explain such process and operation of governance in disclosure documents as past information, we believe that the feasibility of assurance for such information is also likely to increase.

-4.17 On the other hand, the disclosure of the entity's strategies and business model includes a lot of future information and such information expresses what the entity stands for.
+Therefore, we believe that development of reporting standards for recognition, measurement and presentation (standards essential to perform assurance engagements; see Topic 2) will increase the feasibility of the assurance.
+In the meantime, investors have great interest in information such as the process of corporate disclosure, including materiality determination (see Topic 3-2), as well as in information on the operation of corporate governance, including details of the board of directors' meetings held and their agenda items.
+Hence, if a framework is developed to explain such process and operation of governance in disclosure documents as past information, we believe that the feasibility of assurance for such information will also increase. - 4.21 On the other hand, the disclosure of the entity's strategies and business model includes a lot of future information and such information expresses what the entity stands for.
 Therefore, careful consideration is required as to what kind of positive impact a third-party assurance will have on users.
 At the same time, it is also an issue whether it is possible to make an objective judgment on such information in light of specific standards.
-Also, issues that are particularly important in ensuring the reliability of non-financial information are how to assess whether the disclosure covers both positive and negative aspects in a balanced manner and how to respond to the risks of arbitrariness.
+In particular, it is essential for third-party assurance not to be a restraint on companies' disclosure activities but to be an encouragement for their active disclosure while enhancing the quality of corporate disclosure through the establishment of the reporting governance process.
+In the interviews conducted after the publication of the Interim Report, the need for improving the quality of corporate reporting, which serves as the base for management's decision-making and external reporting, through the cooperation with external auditors and assurance practitioners, based on the awareness of a growing need for developing systems and processes to gather information from both domestic and overseas bases in a global and timely fashion and efficiently and effectively reflect such information in disclosure documents with consent of top management and the board of directors. - 4.22 Also, issues that are particularly important in ensuring the reliability of non-financial information are how to assess whether the disclosure covers both positive and negative aspects in a balanced manner and how to respond to the risks of arbitrariness.
 Assurance practitioners are expected to assure that the views of the board of directors are reflected in disclosed information by examining the discussions by the board of directors.

-Figure 15: Difference in nature of non-financial information (narrative and numerical information and future and past information)
+Difference in nature of non-financial information (narrative and numerical information and future and past information)

-4.18 Based on the recognition that the extent of the need for and feasibility of assurance vary depending on the types of disclosed information, the Special Committee concluded in its study that the following three types of information, in particular, are likely to be in high need of improvement in reliability, and that they can be subject to objective judgment as past information in light of specific standards.
-Further study is needed on the need for assurance and feasibility of assurance, and further as to what kind of disclosure framework is necessary to deliver appropriate assurance engagements22.
+- 4.23 Based on the recognition that the extent of the need for and feasibility of assurance vary depending on the types of disclosed information, the Special Committee concluded in its discussion that the following three types of information, in particular, are likely to be in high need of improvement in reliability, and that they can be subject to objective judgment as past information in light of specific standards.
+Further study is needed on the need for assurance and feasibility of assurance, and further as to what kind of disclosure framework is necessary to deliver appropriate assurance engagements31. - Assurance for numerical information on historical performance represented by KPIs (including Non-GAAP financial indicators) (Topic 1-3) - 2 Assurance for information on operation of corporate governance (Topic 1-3) - 3 Assurance for information on the disclosure process including materiality determination (Topic 3-2)